JakubCzarnik/Project-Descriptions/Object Detection (EN)/readme.md

    - The p4 map has 1600 bboxes (640/16=40, 40<sup>2</sup>=1600) and its task should be to detect smaller objects,
    - The p5 map has 400 bboxes (640/32=20, 20<sup>2</sup>=400) and its task should be to detect larger objects.

+Thanks to the use of these maps, the model directly predicts the position and size of the bbox, instead of the approach using **anchors**, where the model selected one of the previously determined anchors, for which it predicted how many times it needs to reduce or increase its size.
+This approach is called **Anchor-Free** and is used in the latest YOLOv8 models.

 My model is consistent with the architecture of YOLOv8 shown below up to the Detect blocks.
 ![Architecture](model.png)

 ## Data Loading and Processing
 To load the data needed for training, I created the **DataGenerator** and **MetaData** classes, which load data from the **COCO2017** dataset that has over 100,000 different images.
-I use the powerful **Albumentations** library for data augmentation, which also optimizes code speed.
+I use the powerful [**Albumentations**](https://albumentations.ai/) library for data augmentation, which also optimizes code speed.
 The MetaData class is responsible for processing data and creating a **label** for a single image, and the DataGenerator is responsible for loading data from a folder and then processing them using MetaData and packing them into a **batch** of a specified size.

 ## Loss Function